storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 ## Token burn

-Since story uses a fork of geth as the execution client, the burning mechanism follows Ethereum’s EIP-1559.
+Since Story uses a fork of geth as the execution client, the burning mechanism follows Ethereum’s EIP-1559.

 # Staking